arshali2774/Learn-GitHub/readme.md

 1. Setup a remote repository

-> [!NOTE] Remote Name
-> The name of the remote repository we use is `origin` by default.
-But you can change it to any name you want.
-Like I have used `root` here instead of `origin`.
+> **📘 Note:** The name of the remote repository we use is `origin` by default.
+However, you can change it to any name you like.
+For instance, I've used `root` here instead of `origin`.

 ```bash
 git remote add root <remote-repository-url>